 Sources of potential internal flooding that are not analyzed or not adequately maintained, for example failure of flexible piping expansion joints, failure of fire protection system sprinklers, roof leaks, rest room backups, and failure of service water lines.

 Critical equipment, such as equipment necessary to perform Abnormal Operating Procedure (AOP) or Emergency Operating Procedure (EOP) actions, is not below the maximum room water level calculated for flooding events as described in AOPs or EOPs (as applicable).
-For those areas where operator actions are credited, procedures can reasonably be used to achieve the desired actions, including whether the flooding event could limit or preclude the required operator actions.
+For those areas where operator actions are credited, inspectors should consider if such procedures can reasonably be used to achieve the desired actions, including whether the flooding event could limit or preclude the required operator actions.

+Inaccessible power cables (e.g., those found in underground bunkers/manholes, cable trenches, cable troughs, above ground and underground duct banks, underground vaults, etc.) are adequately protected from environmental conditions and being monitored (through inspection and/or testing) in accordance with licensee programs.
+Cable support structures are consistent with the design and any licensee commitments.
+Additional guidance on inaccessible power cables can be found in Attachment 1.

 71111.06-04 REFERENCES